ORNL/AdditiveFOAM/tutorials/AMB2018-02-B/README.md

 }
 ```

-The refinement region projects along the heat source path and targets a desired cell load per processor.
+The refinement region projects along the heat source path and targets a desired
+average cell load per processor.

 ### Coefficients